 For a short article in the June issue of Linux Magazine, I needed to compare the relative performance of gzip, bzip2, and rzip.

-last month.
+I used a 180MB mbox file, consisting of my non-spam e-mail from last month.
 (I know, it's only one test and doesn't represent how the tools will work on other data sets.)

-It's interesting to note that gzip's default (-6) and "try hardest" (why you may or may not want to use a particular tool), but I thought the numbers alone were pretty interesting.
+It's interesting to note that gzip's default (-6) and "try hardest" (-9) resulted in less than a 1MB difference.

+I won't spoil the article by telling you the rest of the story here (why you may or may not want to use a particular tool), but I thought the numbers alone were pretty interesting.

 Posted by jzawodn at April 07, 2004 02:22 PM

 what is the result of doing a normal 'bzip2' ?